 Cons: Less durable, not hypoallergenic

 Tungsten bands are growing in popularity with today’s grooms as it is less expensive than gold and extremely scratch resistant.
 Tungsten is available in a variety of colors and the rings have a modern, sleek look.
 At four times as hard as titanium, tungsten is very dense and much heavier when compared to the other metals.
 Tungsten cannot be resized so you really want to be sure you have the perfect fit.
 It is not hypoallergenic and therefore not recommended for those with sensitive skin.
 Tungsten is very resilient and a great choice for active people, although we never recommend wearing wedding bands (or any jewelry) when participating in any demanding activity that involves the active use of your hands.
 Some things to keep into consideration: Tungsten is prone to cracking if dropped on a hard floor and it conducts both heat and electricity.

 Pros: Very durable, won’t tarnish

 Cons: Cannot be resized, not hypoallergenic, can crack if dropped

 Titanium is a great option for those that may have allergies to other metals.
 It is 100% hypoallergenic and has a great price point.
 It’s lightweight and very durable.
 Titanium is a great option for men who work in warm environments since it does not conduct heat.
-It has a low scratch resistance, although small scratches may show over time.
-Like Tungsten, titanium cannot be resized.
+Titanium has a tendency to scratch more than any other contemporary metal and, like Tungsten, titanium cannot be resized.

 Pros: Inexpensive, hypoallergenic